Introduction

 Point Method

-• Exploring the Allocation of Points to Job Factors: Jobs are evaluated based on predetermined factors, each assigned a specific number of points.
+- Exploring the Allocation of Points to Job Factors: Jobs are rated according to specific criteria, which are given a designated number of points beforehand.

-• Determining Job Value Based on Factor Points: Points are added to determine the value of the job, considering the total point accumulation.
+- Determining Job Value Based on Factor Points: Points are given according to the level of importance regarding the total worth of the job.

 Factor Comparison Method